Atlas975/Notes/Databases/Database_indexing.md

 - One index entry exists for each block in the datafile starting from the first record
 - This is known as the anchor record
-- Index file is much smaller than data file, however additional overhead exists to maintain ordering via re-arranging due to modifications or deletions
+- Index file are much smaller than data files but additional overhead exists to maintain ordering via re-arranging from modifications or deletions

 ### Clustering indexes
 - Used if ordering key is a non-key field, ie when multiple records may hold the same value for their ordering field  in which case a clustered ordered field would be used
 - Index entry exists for each distinct value of clustering field

 ![[Pasted image 20230410000220.png|550|550]]